ec1340/jekyll_mover_site/_posts/2021-03-21-rna-folding-landscapes.md

 ## RNA: the stars of our generation

 \
-Before we get into the method itself, its good to quickly review some basic biology first.
-Within the body, there are many biomolecules, for example proteins and RNA, which are themselves involved in various processes.
 While proteins get most of the attention when it comes to studying who the major players are in a biological process, RNA has been getting it's time in the spotlight recently.
+Just in the last few years, RNA has underscored it's importance through its role in the [CRISPR machinery](https://www.nobelprize.org/prizes/chemistry/2020/press-release/) which allows for the editing of genomes as well as it's utility as a means for quickly developing [vaccines](https://www.statnews.com/2020/11/10/the-story-of-mrna-how-a-once-dismissed-idea-became-a-leading-technology-in-the-covid-vaccine-race/).

-A type of RNA that you're likely familiar with is messenger RNA (mRNA) because of its role in the transfer of information between DNA and the end product protein.
-The famed "central dogma of biology" in other words.
-But interestingly RNA is involved in so much more.
+A type of RNA that you're likely familiar with is [messenger RNA](https://www.genome.gov/genetics-glossary/messenger-rna) (mRNA) because of its role in the transfer of information between DNA and the end product protein.
+The famed "[central dogma of biology](https://en.wikipedia.org/wiki/Central_dogma_of_molecular_biology)" in other words.
+But as pervasive as that perspective of RNA is, it only scratches the surface of what RNA can do.
 This is no better exemplified by the fact that such a small amount of the genome codes for proteins ([~1%](https://www.genome.gov/27551473/genome-advance-of-the-month-encode-deciphering-function-in-the-human-genome#:~:text=Scientists%20have%20been%20able%20to,functional%20parts%20of%20the%20genome)).
-A lot of these non-coding RNAs (ncRNAs) carry out functions themselves like detecting signals (riboswitches) or targeting things in a cell that should be broken down (siRNA).
+A lot of these [non-coding RNA](https://www.frontiersin.org/articles/10.3389/fgene.2015.00002/full) (ncRNAs) carry out functions themselves like detecting signals ([riboswitches](https://www.nature.com/scitable/topicpage/riboswitches-a-common-rna-regulatory-element-14262702/)) or targeting things in a cell that should be broken down ([siRNA](https://en.wikipedia.org/wiki/Small_interfering_RNA)).

-Importantly, RNA are similar to proteins in that they must fold onto itself into a certain shape to perform their function.
-A key driver in how an RNA folds is unsurprisingly it's nucleotide sequence and so it's sometimes possible to predict how an RNA may fold using that sequence information.
-How you ask?
-Well the principles of thermodynamics tells us that entities are most stable (and thus relatively unchanging) when they have settled in some potential energy minimum.
-Following that reasoning, an RNA molecule is likely to be in its most stable fold, assuming no other entity is interacting with it.
+Importantly, functional RNA are similar to proteins in that they must fold onto itself into a certain shape to carry out their role.
+A key driver in how an RNA folds is it's nucleotide sequence and so it's sometimes possible to predict how an RNA may fold using that sequence information by applying the core idea of the [the thermodynamic hypothesis](https://en.wikipedia.org/wiki/Anfinsen%27s_dogma).

 Before we go further, we should clear up our definition of a fold in this context.
-Because RNA are relatively small compared to their protein counterparts, we can simplify our description of it's fold from the 3D case to the 2D case.
+Because RNA are relatively small compared to their protein counterparts, we can simplify our description of it's fold from the 3D case to the 2D case without losing too much information.
 This 2D description of an RNA's fold is called it's secondary structure and is comprised of the backbone of the RNA chain and bonds between non-sequential positions.
 For the remainder of this blog post, I'll use secondary structure and fold interchangably.

 <figure>
   <img src="rna_str_23D.png" alt="RNA secondary and tertiary structure" style="width:80%">